 One of the greatest challenges that you may face with a Flemish Giant is providing the rabbit with enough space.
 Flemish Giants don't fit in your standard rabbit cages, which are far too cramped for these large rabbits.
 Instead, a large dog crate may be a more suitable option, if you plan on keeping the rabbit indoors.
 Outdoor rabbits will also need a safe, enclosed space which is large enough for them to comfortably move around in.

 Don't forget that your rabbit will need plenty of exercise, too.
-Attaching a dog playpen to a dog crate gives your rabbit room to explore indoors; some owners simply dedicate an entire room out of the house to their rabbit.
+Attaching a dog playpen to a dog crate gives your rabbit room to explore indoors; some owners simply dedicate an entire room out of the house to their free roam bunny.
 An outdoor Flemish Giant may do well with a dog kennel, as long as the top is enclosed to protect this giant rabbit breed from bird predators.

 Flemish Giant bunnies can eat.
 In fact, they eat a lot more than most smaller rabbit breeds do.
-Flemish Giants require a high quality pellet with at least 16% protein.
+Flemish Giants require a high-quality pellet with at least 16% protein.
 They also need plenty of timothy hay.

 You'd be surprised at how quickly a Flemish Giant can go through food, but you can save money by buying pellets for your giant bunnies in 50-pound bags and by buying hay in a bale, rather than in the loose bagged form available at most pet stores.

-Plan on changing and cleaning your rabbit's litter box every three to four days for adequate giant rabbit care.
+Plan on changing and cleaning your pet rabbit's litter box every three to four days for adequate giant rabbit care.